 Source: Polar-Mohr® “Cutting in Practice”

-Download Polar Mohr's detailed knife bevel guide showing the recommended knife angle for every type of material to be cut, from paper and cardboard to plastics and packing materials.
+Download Polar Mohr's knife bevel guide showing in detail the recommended knife angle for every type of material to be cut, from paper and cardboard to plastics and packing materials.

 After selecting a good quality knife, it is equally important that the knife be kept sharp at all times.
 A dull paper knife is an unnecessary waste, especially in a competitive market.
 It must push its way through the cutting material and when dull, requires up to three to four times more force than a sharp paper knife.
 A dull knife increases energy usage, wears the paper cutter prematurely and drives up other production costs due to inferior work.

 A lift cut with a dull knife has a rough, burry, at times “sealed” edge.
 This can be quite expensive, as it creates separating problems in subsequent operations like feeding on a folder.

 How do you know when your paper cutter knife needs sharpening?
 It’s the responsibility of the paper cutter operator to know when a paper knife change is necessary—so he or she must be able to recognize the signs of a dull knife.